 What measures is the Elbphilharmonie taking to prevent the illegal resale of tickets at elevated prices?

 The unauthorised commercial reselling of tickets by individual traders is continuously being legally pursued by the Elbphilharmonie.
+So-called short selling as well as fraudulent sellers have been reported to the Centres for Consumer and Competitors in Germany (Verbraucherzentrale and Wettbewerbszentrale) and the Viagogo platform.

 How many tickets are being sold on the black market?